G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

 published: true
 toc:
 ---
+# About volumes

-A volume is a file storage which is similar to SSD and HDD hard disks but located in the cloud.
+A volume is a file storage which is similar to traditional hard disks (SSD and HDD) but is located in the cloud.

-Gcore Cloud uses a software-defined distributed file system for data storage, which is an easily scalable node cluster.
-System nodes provide storage and triple data replication, as well as load distribution, which guarantees high availability of volumes.
+Gcore Cloud uses a software-defined distributed file system to store data.
+This system comprises a cluster of easily scalable nodes that provide storage, triple data replication, and load distribution.
+These features ensure that volumes are highly available.

-Use volumes for information storage and data management when connecting to an instance.
+ When you connect to an instance, you may need to store data or manage information.
+This is where volumes come in - they provide a convenient way to store and manage data within the instance.